kevenson/Puzzler-Game/docs/README.md

-# Puzzler Game
+# The Puzzler VR Game

 The Puzzler is a mobile VR game for Googld Cardboard that is modeled off of the old Simon electronic memory game.
-In this version, players begin in a dungeon on a mysterious island, and must solve memory puzzles in order to escape.
+In this version, players begin near a dungeon on a mysterious island, and must solve memory puzzles in order to escape.

 The puzzles are created with five floating orbs that the user can interact with through gaze-based raycasting--once the orbs display a pattern by lighting up in sequence, the player must match the sequence to proceed.